 Hairy Bikers Green Curry Recipe

-• Adjust the Spice: The heat level of Thai green curry paste can vary widely between brands.
-Start with a smaller amount and add more to your taste if you prefer it spicier.
+• Control the heat: Thai green curry paste varies between brands.
+Start with a smaller amount and add more to taste.
+If you enjoy other chicken curry recipes, this one sits at a medium spice level.

-• Make it Gluten-Free: If you are cooking for someone with a gluten intolerance, make sure to check that your curry paste and fish sauce are certified gluten-free, as some brands may contain wheat.
+• Check for gluten: If you are cooking for someone with a gluten intolerance, check that your curry paste and fish sauce are certified gluten-free.
+Some brands contain wheat.

-This vibrant green curry is a full meal on its own when served with a mound of fluffy jasmine rice to soak up all the rich, spicy sauce.
-For an extra layer of flavor and texture, you could serve it with some crunchy prawn crackers on the side.
-A squeeze of fresh lime juice just before serving adds a bright, zesty finish.
+This curry is a full meal when paired with a mound of fluffy jasmine rice to soak up the coconut sauce.
+For extra texture, add some crunchy prawn crackers on the side.
+A squeeze of fresh lime juice just before serving adds a bright finish.

-• Refrigerate: Let the curry cool completely, then transfer it to an airtight container.
-It will keep in the refrigerator for up to 2 days.
-Reheat gently on the stovetop until simmering, or in the microwave.
+Let the curry cool fully, then transfer it to an airtight container.
+It will keep in the fridge for up to 2 days.
+Reheat gently on the hob until simmering, or use a microwave.

-• Freeze: This curry can be frozen for up to 3 months.
-Transfer the cooled curry to a freezer-safe container.
-When you are ready to eat it, thaw it in the refrigerator overnight and then reheat on the stove, stirring occasionally.
-The texture of the coconut milk may separate slightly, but it will come back together with a good stir.
+You can also freeze this curry for up to 3 months.
+Thaw it in the fridge overnight, then reheat on the hob, stirring now and then.
+The coconut milk may separate slightly but comes back together with a good stir.

 • Calories: 339 kcal